-SHG Use the main dial or ⇔ keys to select the tuning step size or via the keypad in kHz format (don't push enter).
-The PASS key may be used to access the STEP-ADJUST menu.
+SHG ↓ to move to the "SET STEP" line.
+Use the main dial or ⇔ keys to select the tuning step size or via the keypad in kHz format (don't push enter).
+The DASE key may be used to access the STEP-ADJUST menu.

+\mathbb{C} to move to the "FREQ SET" line.
 The receive frequency may be overwritten in MHz format using the keypad (don't push enter).